VivekGopalakrishnan/votingapp/README.md

 Purpose: To receive notifications about application issues.
 Details:
 Prometheus Alertmanager: Configured to send alerts based on defined metrics.
-PagerDuty/OpsGenie: Integrated for incident management and alert notifications.
-Repository URL: Your GitHub Repository

 Documentation: Included detailed instructions and configuration files in the repository for reproducibility.